 The project creates new definitions and designs for 15 distinct kinds (or typologies) of streets in the city.
 These will supersede the traditional “arterial”, “collector”, and “local” street classifications.
 The project also assigns one of these new typologies to each of the nearly 8,400 public street segments in Salt Lake City.

 The typologies consider land use context as well as citywide and neighborhood goals, allocate appropriate space for each of the five most important and competing functions of the public right-of-way (see below), and prioritize people.
-Without being prescriptive, the Typologies Guide is like zoning for streets.
+Without being prescriptive, the Typologies Guide is like zoning for streets, making sure we have the right streets in the right places.

 Why are the typologies important, and why now?